LT-IntroToAI-SY2526/assignment6-part1-per3-Cris30-ai/a6_part1_writeup.md

 Why do we split our data into training and testing sets?
 What would happen if we trained and tested on the same data?

 **YOUR ANSWER:**
+We slpit our data into training and testing sets to train the model with data so that it can get familiar with itself.
+Then we implement testing data to test if the model works on newly introduced datat.
+I we trained and tested on the same data the model would memeorize the answers, rather than performing its functions.